The earthquake in the days of Uzziah

 Azariah in Judah seems not to be a threat to the Philistines, and it seems they decide to mount a collective takeover beginning at Judah, at the usual time kings go to war (during a season when they were not actively farming or harvesting such as after the spring harvest in late summer, or in late June).

 Due to our understanding of the path of the sun and moon, we can predict eclipses (and even reasonably accurately backdate them).
 We can be sure then that Yahweh Elohim could know this.
 So we have a conjunction, an eclipse coming and an invading army of Philistines.
-We have also a faithful 30 year old king in Judah with no army to speak of, with faithful priests including Zechariah the grandson of a prophet-priest, and even Amos, Hosea, or a young Isaiah (who according to Rabbinical tradition was related to the royal family).
+We have also a faithful 30 year old king in Judah with no army to speak of, with a prophet, faithful priests, and even Amos, Hosea, or a young Isaiah (who according to Rabbinical tradition was related to the royal family).
 So we have any amount of sources for God to directly help Azraiah (Uzziah) in going into battle with the Philistines.

 Going into battle was not a secret thing.
 For a start, the Philistine army would have included many mercenaries from the Ammonites and Edomites and possibly even from Egypt, as it would be worth a major offensive on their part to win back the whole area.